ururk/skyline-clone/README.md

 ## Setup

-  1. If you want to change some of the defaults, duplicate one of the defaults files in the `overrides` folder and rename it.
+  1. If you want to change some of the defaults, duplicate one of the files in the `overrides` folder and rename it.
 Modify the settings and choose it when you run the script.

   2. Install `node.js` dependencies